 Feel free to run with any other ideas that come to your mind!
 Allow the Lord to guide you in choosing the best activities for you.
 The ultimate goal is to engage with the material and become a “doer of the word.”

 - If you choose to download or purchase a designed cardstock version of the “I’m a Latter-day Nephite” resolution, you may want to post it where you will see it every day—on the fridge or your mirror, for example.
-Ponder on this month’s statement “I will stand forth in the strength of the Lord.”
+Ponder on this month’s statement “I will covenant to maintain our rights and our religion.”

 Unless otherwise stated, reference to any products, services, hypertext link to third parties or other information by trade name, trademark, supplier or otherwise does not constitute or imply its endorsement or sponsorship by us.
 They are for convenience only.